Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- text (string) - id of the context with a string value;
+- text (output) - id of the context with a string value;
-- begin (string) - id of the context with an integer value, the start of the sub-string in the text;
+- begin (output) - id of the context with an integer value, the start of the sub-string in the text;
-- length (string) - id of the context with an integer value, the length of the sub-string;
+- length (output) - id of the context with an integer value, the length of the sub-string;
-- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.
+- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.

 ## restart_drag